stephenhuh/andy-mentoring/iteration4/it4.md

 But make sure you are using the divide and conquer approach.
 Look for the base case and solve this.
 6. Read 15.1 slowly but surely.
 Make sure you understand the term "optimal substructure" -- definitions exist on pg 425 of 16.2 and 362 of 15.1
+7. Pros and cons of each approach -- and when to use.

 As explained on Sunday, you want to view these problems as problems.